Sales 5 min read

 • The "Super-Rep" Crutch: They rely on their own inherent closing ability rather than doing the hard work of building a repeatable, scalable sales process that enables average reps to perform well.

-A cinematic, abstract 3D render illustrating the data-driven sales floor with aggressive red and blue lighting.
+A cinematic, abstract 3D render illustrating the TEAM DEVELOPMENT" is glitching and shattering as they fail to grasp it.
+The environment is a fractured, data-driven sales floor with aggressive red and blue lighting.
 The style is hyper-realistic digital sculpture.">

 The Failure to Shift Operating Models